-Cats are more likely to FREEZE but some dogs do this, too, where they hold rigidly still or stiff with their pupils dilated.
-Cats may lie in what's called the "meatloaf position" with their front paws curled protectively underneath them.
+Cats are more likely to Freeze but some dogs also do this.
+They hold rigidly still or stiff with their pupils dilated.
 Freezing also includes walking in slow motion.

-About 75% of dogs and cats show at least a couple of these signs when they visit the veterinarian.
+About 75% of dogs show at least a couple of these signs when they visit the veterinarian.
 Sometimes this is situational - for example, a dog is fine until lifted on to the exam table and then he gets scared.
 Be alert to the signs so we can address the fear.